 E-bikes usually use a battery located in one of two places, over the rear wheel or on/in the frame’s downtube.
 The batteries use a series of Lithium-ion cells to maximize motor power while keeping the system light.
 When comparing batteries, the power is measured in Watt Hours, with larger batteries having more Watt-Hours, equaling a longer mileage range.

 How the E-bikes works

-Most E-bikes don’t have a throttle like a motorcycle.
-In fact, most E-bikes only offer power when you need it.
+Most E-bikes come equipped with pedal assist for added power when pedaling.
+However, there are few models that also offer a thumb or twist throttle for an added boost when you need it.
+With only the pedal-assist made most E-bikes only offer power when you need it.
 Therefore, if you are riding along a flat path or downhill, the E-bike will not offer much in the way of assistance.
 However, if you are riding against a headwind, along rolling terrain, or uphill, the E-bike’s motor will kick in and assist you when the going gets tough.
 Additionally, most systems are adjustable, allowing you to customize the level of assistance you may need.

 Range between charges

-Determining the range of an E-bike is difficult due to fact that the motor only engages when needed.
-As an example, someone riding a bike on a 45 mile trip that is half downhill and half flat ground, might finish their ride with plenty of battery left.
+Determining the range of an E-bike is difficult due to the fact that the motor only engages when needed.
+As an example, someone riding a bike on a 45-mile trip that is half downhill and the other half on flat ground might finish their ride with plenty of battery left.
 On the other hand, a route selected that is 15 miles long but full of steep hills could burn through a fully charged battery sooner.
 So the published information for any E-bikes range is a bit of a guess.
-On the bright side, these guesses are consistent across most brands, so range is still a good way to compare brands.
+On the bright side, these guesses are consistent across most brands, so the range is still a good way to compare brands.

 Buying an E-bike